MrGreenGaming/ZombieSurvival/README.md

 [Nitrous-Networks](https://nitrous-networks.com/game-servers) - Has all the above supported.

-## Installing Mr Green's Zombie Survival.
+## Installing Mr Green's Zombie Survival

 Upload the gamemode onto your server.